Loafabreadly/mc-rcon-discord/README.md

 ## Status Page Feature

 The bot supports persistent status pages that automatically update every 5 minutes.
-These are perfect for server information channels where you want live server data without flooding the chat.
+These are perfect for server information channels where you want live server data without flooding the chat. **Status pages persist across bot restarts** and are automatically restored when the bot comes back online.

 ### Usage